Welcome back to the Food Blogger Pro podcast! Today’s episode features Beth Le Manach from the YouTube cooking channel Entertaining with Beth.

 Bjork Ostrom: Do you have recommendations for audio?
 I know that that’s a really important element with video.

 Beth Le Manach: I think the thing with audio, is don’t warm the audio into the camera.
 A lot of times, these cameras are set up to receive audio, but I found to have so many problems with that, as far as the quality.
 You get that really staticy, and you get a lot of interference sometimes.
 It’s not the best way to do it.
 The best way to do it is with a $99 external audio recording device.
 You get the wireless cloth mic that you can clip onto yourself, and then you want it to have a battery pack.
-Then that battery pack relates to this little – almost like a like a tv remote – zoom audio recorder and there’s a little sd card that fits in there.
+Then that battery pack relates to this little – almost like a tv remote – zoom audio recorder and there’s a little sd card that fits in there.
 So when you record, you also have to remember to record on the zoom.
 That’s another little snafu that I’ve done.
 Okay, so you don’t want to do that, you don’t want to accidentally delete it, that’s the only thing.
 Then you can sync your audio file with your video file in final cut.
 It’s a really easy thing to do.
 You just click both and sync it.
 That is a much better way to record audio, I think.

 Bjork Ostrom: Great.
 So the idea is that you have your video, which is recording audio on its own, really low quality, but then you have a second audio source, which is the lav mic running into a zoom.
 I think the one we use a zoom h4n, but essentially it’s like a external recorder, but it’s not recording, like the mic on there is actually recording the lav which is plugged into that.
 So you have two sources of audio, and then after the final cut you sync them up and you get rid of the junky audio on the camera, and you have just your good audio that’s playing.